-- If you are using whole chicken, you need to to hold chicken by its neck or hang it onto a hook for this tempering process.
-Ladle hot soy mixture all over the chicken (make sure cover all surface).
+- If you are using a whole chicken, you need to hold the chicken by its neck or hang it onto a hook for this tempering process.
+Ladle hot soy mixture all over the chicken (make sure to cover all surfaces).

-- If you are using other parts of chicken, carefully hold it on the top part and dip in the hot soy mixture multiple times.
-Or you can also ladle the mixture all over chicken leg quarters/thighs/drumsticks.
+- If using other chicken parts, carefully hold it on the top and dip it in the hot soy mixture multiple times.
+Or you can also spoon the mixture all over chicken leg quarters/thighs/drumsticks.
 Don't burn yourself.

 - Continue cooking chicken in hot soy mixture (partially cover) for 20 minutes (or 30 minutes if using whole chicken)

 What to do with the left over soy sauce mixture (Master stock)?

 You'll have plenty of soy mixture left over at the end of the cooking process.
 Use a small part of this to serve as a sauce on the side.
 The rest of the mixture should be strained carefully, put in an airtight container, and refrigerated.
 This soy-based mixture is good for as long as you keep it in a chilled environment, and you can use this as a base for the next cooking.